accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 The "^" character is the power operator.

-**Note:** the contrast measurement concerns text, content in graphic elements, text and image text in animations, subtitle text and embedded text in videos.
+**Note:** the contrast measurement concerns text, content in graphic elements, text and image of text in animations, subtitle text and embedded text in videos.
 Text in the elements of a graphic element or video (e.g. a sign, poster, etc.) is not affected.

 **Source:** [WCAG contrast calculation procedure](https://www.w3.org/WAI/WCAG21/Techniques/general/G18#procedure).

 #### Contrast (text size)

 The standard distinguishes between several sizes of text to be evaluated, each size having a contrast threshold.
 These sizes are evaluated in pixels or points.
-The larger the text (greater than 18.5px with fat effect or 24px without fat effect), the lower the required ratio (3:1).
+The larger the text (greater than 18.5px bold or 24px normal weight), the lower the required ratio (3:1).

 Given the difficulty of assessing font sizes on mobile devices, all text should be considered at normal size except for text that is significantly very large.

 For example, text could be considered "significantly very large" if its constituent letters are at least 1.5 cm high and/or wide.

-#### Control (moving or flashing content)
+#### Control (moving or blinking content)

-The ability for the user to control the display or playback of moving or flashing content using any pointing device (touch, keyboard, mouse, etc.).
+The ability for the user to control the display or playback of moving or blinking content using any pointing device (touch, keyboard, mouse, etc.).

 All moving content, with the exception of time-based media supported by the [Multimedia](referentiel-technique.html#topic-3) theme, is concerned: animated graphic elements and moving content, for example.

 **Note 1:** where appropriate, the control method should be available as the first element of the interface.

-**Note 2:** the control method for moving or flashing content must allow the user to interact with the rest of the application.
+**Note 2:** the control method for moving or blinking content must allow the user to interact with the rest of the application.
 As a result, stopping or pausing via an event triggered only when focused does not meet this criterion.

 **Note 3:** In some cases, movement is an integral part of the component and it is not possible to give the user control over it, for example a progress bar whose function is to indicate by movement the progress of an event such as a download.
 In this case, the criterion does not apply.